ccnlab/lvis/sims/lvis_cu3d100_te16deg_axon/README.md

 This is a good benchmark for performance.
 On the `blanca` cluster, with 4 threads per MPI node and 16 nodes, it takes about 40 secs per 504 trials = 80 msec per trial (i.e., 80% of real time for 100 msec alpha cycle ;)

+The Go leabra replication is about the same speed on the nominally faster hpc2 cluster, with 2 threads and 16 MPI nodes.

+Spiking takes about 120 msec for 200 cycles so it is significantly faster per cycle as expected.

 # Params